Health and autonomy through fermentation - Project

-In 2018 we started some explorations and experiments on fermentation.
+In 2018 I started some explorations and experiments on fermentation.
 From mushrooms grown out of shredded wood, to various kinds of lacto-fermentation, to bean cheese making, and finally to tempeh experiments.

-Over the year 2019, we co-founded an initiative with a handful of friends called Ferment the City!, based in Taipei, Taiwan.
+Over the year 2019, we co-founded an initiative with my wife Hsiao and a handful of friends called Ferment the City!, based in Taipei, Taiwan.
 For about 6 months we explored the concept of fermentation with a lot of freedom, including applying the idea of fermentation at the scale of the society, with the concept of social fermentation.

 Results so far

-- If you are ready to dive into practice, you can have a look at our first article about fermentation: How to Make Okara Tempeh.
-Okara tempeh needs slightly different growth conditions than tempeh made from full soybeans, and that is what we cover in detail in the associated eBook.
+- If you are ready to dive into practice, you can have a look at my first article about fermentation: How to Make Okara Tempeh.
+Okara tempeh needs slightly different growth conditions than tempeh made from full soybeans, and that is what I cover in detail in the associated eBook.